 DON’T LIKE USING A MICROWAVE?
 TRY THIS!
 Not everyone has or likes to use a microwave.
 If that’s you, no worries!
 Try using an air-popper, or learn to make popcorn on the stovetop or in the Instant Pot!

 HOW LONG WILL POPCORN STAY FRESH?
 Popcorn tends to go stale rather quickly, so even well covered, you’ll probably only be able to get 1-2 days out of it before it starts to get stale.

 TRY ADDING A LITTLE OIL TO THE BAG.
-If you’d like to add salt or seasonings, you can add 1/2 tsp or so of oil to the bag along with the popcorn kernels before popping.
+If you’d like to add salt or seasonings, you can add 1/2 teaspoon or so of oil (extra virgin olive oil, canola oil, or avocado oil) to the bag along with the popcorn kernels before popping.
 This’ll help seasonings and toppings stick well without the need for extra butter, but it will make the bag a bit greasy.

 DAIRY-FREE OPTIONS.
 If you avoid dairy, but still want that buttery taste, I love using ghee.
 It’s butter with the dairy solids removed.
 It’s got an intensely buttery flavor, so a little goes a long way!
 Otherwise, some spray avocado oil or coconut oil (I look for brands without added propellants) can be a great option!

 MORE YUMMY SNACKS TO LOVE: